CLOS DU MARQUIS 2004

 Wine Enthusiast

-This is the second wine of Léoville-las-Cases, big and black, stunningly perfumed with eucalyptus and violets.
+Cedar wood, earth, tobacco and some cassis are found in this developed perfume.
+On the palate, the wine serves up soft and This is the second wine of Léoville-las-Cases, big and black, stunningly perfumed with eucalyptus and violets.
 Herbs and ripe black fruit flavors are given shape by the tannins that go straight through the wine.
 The aftertaste has great acidity.

-See more
+Read more

 89 / 100